ibbis-screening/common-mechanism/README.md

 - `${OUTPUT}` - User-specified output prefix (All output files will begin with ${OUTPUT})
 - `${DATABASE FOLDER}` - The path to the `databases/` folder setup as described in [Required Data](#required-data)
 - `${THREADS}` - Number of threads to be used when running the analysis

+# System requirements
+While most jobs run with 20GB RAM or less, it is best to allow 100GB for RAM-intensive queries.
+8 or more threads are also recommended to improve protein homology search speed.

 # User survey
 We would love to hear your feedback on the software.
 Please use the link below to provide your response: